 In this article, we reveal the 5 best home gym calf machines on the market right now.

-Our favorite home use calf raise machine is the Body-Solid Powerlift Leverage Squat Attachment and Calf Raise Machine.
+Our favorite home use calf raise machine is the Body-Solid GSCL360 Leverage Squat and Calf Raise Machine.
 It's as if this machine was designed with BOULDER CALVES in mind.

 Ok, so we cheated a bit.
 This machine is a two for one special.
 Gives you all you need in a machine to work your calves, but also doubles as great for squats.